ostanlabs/obsidian_mcp/README.md

 ### Project Overview
 > "What's the status of my project?"
-> "Show me what's currently in progress"
+> "Show me the engineering workstream status"
 > "What items are blocked?"
-> "What can I start working on?"
+> "Analyze the project and identify risks"

-### Managing Accomplishments
+### Managing Entities
+> "Create a milestone for Q1 launch with target date March 31"
-> "Create an accomplishment for building the payment system"
+> "Create a story under M-001 for user authentication"
-> "Mark ACC-001 as complete"
-> "Set ACC-005 as my current focus"
-> "What are the details of ACC-003?"

-### Managing Tasks
-> "Add a task to ACC-003 for writing unit tests"
+> "Add a task to S-003 for writing unit tests"
-> "Mark task 2 of ACC-001 as complete"
+> "Mark T-005 as completed"
-> "What tasks are left on ACC-002?"

 ### Dependencies
-> "ACC-004 depends on ACC-002 and ACC-003"
+> "S-004 depends on S-002 and S-003"
-> "Remove the dependency from ACC-005 to ACC-001"
-> "What's blocking ACC-006?"
+> "What's blocking S-006?"
+> "Show me the dependency graph for M-001"

+### Decisions & Documents
+> "Create a decision about using PostgreSQL vs MongoDB"
+> "What decisions have been made about authentication?"
+> "Create a spec document for the API design"
+> "Is DOC-003 up to date with recent decisions?"

+### Implementation
+> "What stories are ready for implementation?"
+> "Generate an implementation package for S-005"
+> "Is the spec for S-003 complete enough to implement?"

 ### Documents
 > "What workspaces are available?"
 > "List files in the docs workspace"
 > "Read the architecture document"
-> "Add a section about API design to the architecture doc"
-> "Create a new meeting notes document"

----

-## Notion Sync (Optional)

-The [Canvas Structured Items Plugin](https://bitbucket.org/ostanmarc/obsidian-canvas-structured-items/src/master/) can sync accomplishments to Notion:

-1. Configure Notion API key and database ID in the plugin settings
-2. Accomplishments sync automatically when saved
-3. Dependencies become Notion relations
-4. Two-way sync keeps both systems updated

-This lets your team see project status in Notion while you manage everything from Obsidian.

 ---